 Ph.D., University of California, San Diego, 2005

-Ralina L. Joseph, associate professor in UW’s Department of Communication and adjunct associate professor in the Departments of American Ethnic Studies and Gender, Women, and Sexuality Studies, received her Ph.D. and M.A. in Ethnic Studies from the University of California, San Diego and B. A. in American Civilization from Brown University.
+Ralina L. Joseph, Professor of Communication and adjunct Professor of American Ethnic Studies and Gender, Women, and Sexuality Studies, received her Ph.D. and M.A. in Ethnic Studies from the University of California, San Diego and B. A. in American Civilization from Brown University.

-Communicating Difference (COM/AES/GWSS 289): Large lecture course examining the communication of difference and diversity in the 21st century U.S.
+Communication Difference, and Power (COM/AES/GWSS 289): Large lecture course intro course examining communication, difference and power in the 21st century U.S.

 Race, Ethnicity, and Sexuality in the Media (COM/AES/GWSS 389): Survey course examining the cultural forces and implications of race, gender, and sexuality in the media.